sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Access the `master` node via SSH session.
 Make a new directory in the root home directory, call it whatever you like.
 Change directories into that.
 2. Once in that new directory, clone this repository here on the `master` node:  `https://github.com/asimX/FS-CIP-Microservices`.
 The reason we do this on the master node because we need to load the docker images into ICP.
 You might need to authenticate using your github.com account.
 If you don't have one, you can sign up for your free one here at `github.com`
 3. Go into the FS-CIP-Microservices directory.
-Also, now is a good time to make sure you are logged into your ICP environment - execute a `cloudctl login` using the `admin`/`admin` credentials.
-Make sure you are in the `default` name space.
+3. Also, now is a good time to make sure you are logged into your ICP environment, thus:
+  - Execute `sudo cloudctl login`.
+  - Provide the password for student: **Passw0rd!**.
+  - Ensure that the API Endpoint **https://mycluster.icp:8443** is specified.
+If a different one is specified, execute `sudo cloudctl logout` and try again.
+  - Provide the CIP userid: **admin** with  password **admin**
+  - Set the namespace context to **default**.

 4. Execute docker login into the ICP.
    >`docker login mycluster.icp:8500`
    >**username:** admin
    >**password:** admin

-5. Run this command:  `docker build . -t acmemartutilityapi`.
+5. Execute this command:  `docker build . -t acmemartutilityapi`.
 The image and its dependencies will be downloaded.
 6. In the ICP UI, starting from the top left hamburger icon select `Manage` -> `Namespaces`.
 Create a new namespace and call it `acmemartapi`.
 Using the `ibm-anyuid-hostpath-psp` security policy is fine for this one.
-7. Tag your new image by running this command:  `docker tag acmemartutilityapi mycluster.icp:8500/acmemartapi/acmemartutilityapi:v1.0.0`
+7. Tag your new image by executing this command:  `docker tag acmemartutilityapi mycluster.icp:8500/acmemartapi/acmemartutilityapi:v1.0.0`
 8. Push the docker image out to your ICP instance by issuing this command `docker push mycluster.icp:8500/acmemartapi/acmemartutilityapi:v1.0.0`.
 10. Next step is to deploy the microservices into ICP.
 Create a new Deployment in ICP using the UI via Hamburger Icon in top left.
 Go to `Workloads -> Deployments`.
 Click `+Create Deployment`.
 11. In the `General` tab.
 Give it a name of `acmemart`.
 Select the new namespace created previous via the dropdown (`acmemartapi`).
 Leave Replicas at `1`.